cesarferreira/dab/README.md

 - 📸 **Take screenshots**
 - 🎥 **Record screen**
 - 🔎 **Searchable app selection** (find your app in a snap)
+- 🚀 **Launch** URLs or deep links in your Android device (open YouTube, browser, or any app via deep link)

 ## Usage